Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ![Bottom Right](img/en/bottom_right.jpg)

 In the bottom right you can see your map.
 Under the map you can see the next reward for leveling up (you even "level up" when reaching maximum level, giving you another reward).
 Over the map the game shows rewards you earned.
-This can be login chests (as seen in the picture), rewards for completing quests as well as other things.
+This can be login chests (as seen in the picture), rewards for completing quests, Events, and some other in game content.

 > If you are to lazy to open all the chest to get them away you can simply right-click to instantly put the reward into your inventory.

 ## 1.2 The Map

 The world map is your bread and butter for exploring.
-It shows you events around you, hearts to complete as well as heropoints, points of interest and whatever else you might need to know.
+It shows events around you, hearts, Heropoints, points of interest(POIs) and whatever else you might need to know.

 ![Map](img/en/map.jpg)